wanyeonkim/PersonalProject/README.md

 The Java version for this project was Coretto 11.
 ```

-## 2. Café food ordering mobile application
+# 2. Café food ordering mobile application
 ### Introduction
 This was our first mobile application for a café in South Korea.
 * This mobile application was developed using Flutter.
-* All illustrations were designed using Adobe Illustrator.
+* The illustrations, layouts and storyboard were designed using Adobe Illustrator.

 Main features:
 1. Sign up and login.
    All users can view the menu.
 However, only registered users can add items to their cart and checkout.
 2. View menu items and add/remove them from cart.